newrelic/newrelic-browser-agent-examples/README.md

 ## Contribute

-We encourage your contributions to improve [project name]!
+We encourage your contributions to improve the New Relic Browser Agent examples!
 Keep in mind that when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.

 If you have any questions, or to execute our corporate CLA (which is required if your contribution is on behalf of a company), drop us an email at opensource@newrelic.com.